How to Spend 2 Days in Singapore Itinerary

 Planning a short trip to Singapore?
 Singapore is one of the most popular cities to take a layover before heading to your next destination.
 Because Singapore is relatively small and attractions are so close together, there is a ton you can see with just 2 days in your Singapore itinerary!
 Below, I have included the best things to add to your Singapore itinerary, travel tips, where to stay, budget attractions, and more!

 Disclaimer: This post contains affiliate links.
 I may receive a small commission at NO cost to you.

-- Budget Itinerary for 2 Days in Singapore
+- How to Spend 2 Days in Singapore Itinerary

 - Where to Stay in Singapore

 - Getting Around Singapore

 - The Changi Airport

 How Many Days Should You Spend in Singapore

 You may be wondering if two days in Singapore is enough time.
 The short answer is yes.
 You can see a lot of Singapore in just 2 days.
 However, if you would like to travel at a slower pace, 3 or 4 days may be desired.
 This Singapore itinerary will be jam-packed with additional options that can be stretched for more days if need be!